When the Rules Change: Adaptive Signal Extraction via Kalman Filtering and Markov-Switching Regimes: Introduction

-Our contribution is methodological and empirical.
-Methodologically, we demonstrate how state-space models can be adapted to financial applications where parameter stability cannot be assumed.
-Empirically, we document systematic patterns in how different investor classes respond to market conditions, with implications for understanding price discovery and market stability.
+\textbf{Fourth}, we subject the integrated framework to rigorous out-of-sample validation with all parameters frozen at end-2022.
+The resulting failure to generalize (Section~5.5) underscores the importance of proper validation methodology in microstructure research.

 The remainder of this paper is organized as follows.
 Section 2 reviews related literature.
-Section 3 presents our methodological framework.
+Section 3 presents our methodological framework, including the information-theoretic validation tools.
 Section 4 describes the data.
 Section 5 presents empirical results.
-Section 6 discusses robustness checks.
+Section 6 discusses robustness checks and cross-validates the framework using Jensen-Shannon Divergence and Viterbi decoding.
 Section 7 concludes.